andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 One of those ways is our diverging affinity for breakfast foods.

-When the thought of fried eggs, toast, yogurt, fresh berries, brunost, and hot coffee, all presented on a delightful bamboo tray on a perfect Norwegian morning crosses Sondre's brain he thinks,

-"Nah that's not for me"

-Which is objectively insane.

-On the other hand, Nora is a fellow enjoyer of breakfast fare,

-"Sondre hates breakfast, what about you, do you like breakfast"
+So when Nora asks, "do you like breakfast?"
+I instinctively retort,

 "Of course I do, I'm not a sociopath"

 "Fantastisk!!
-I love to cook breakfast but don't make it very often because Sondre won't eat it.
+I love to cook breakfast but don't make it very often because Sondre hates breakfast.
 Do you want some breakfast?"

-"Do I!!"
+"*Do I!!*"

 And as luck would have it Nora is a chef of dawn's early light extraordinaire.